boiled-greggs/datastructures/hw/4/README.txt

 LMS, etc.), and all of the resources (books, online reference material, etc.) you consulted in completing this assignment.

-< insert collaborators / resources >
+stackexchange for a couple drmemory errors

 Remember: Your implementation for this assignment must be done on your own, as described in "Academic Integrity for Homework" handout.

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < insert # hours >
+ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  10